Home » Free Resources » Common Types of Truck Accidents

 - Wide turns: Wide turns require the driver to swing the front of the truck in the opposite direction of the turn.
 Cars nearby may not realize this, causing chain-reaction accidents.

 Getting into an accident that involves a large truck can be a frightening experience.
-To find out your best legal options, contact the Philadelphia personal injury lawyers at Galfand Berger at 800-222-8792.
+To find out your best legal options, contact the Philadelphia truck accident lawyers at Galfand Berger at 800-222-8792.